joshbegley/nyt-latest/previous.md

 `A study shows a modest decline in soda purchases, but it’s not clear that the results will hold up in the long run.`\
 https://www.nytimes.com/2026/08/22/upshot/snap-restrictions-soda-sugary-drinks.html

-**Harvard’s A.I.
-Clones Will Hear Your Start-Up Pitch Now**\
+**Harvard Is Selling a $699 Course Taught by A.I.
+Clones of Its Faculty**\
-`To create a new $699 bootcamp for entrepreneurs, Harvard Business School made A.I. versions of its faculty.`\
+`To create a new bootcamp for entrepreneurs, Harvard Business School made A.I. avatars of its instructors.`\
 https://www.nytimes.com/2026/08/22/business/dealbook/harvard-ai-faculty.html

 **Otras 5 señales inesperadas de que estás envejeciendo**\